 On September 21, 2023, in connection with the Scilex-Oramed SPA, we and Sorrento entered into and consummated the transactions contemplated by that certain Stock Purchase Agreement (the "Sorrento SPA"), dated as of such date, pursuant to which, among other things, we purchased from Sorrento (i) 60,068,585 shares of Common Stock, (ii) 29,057,097 shares of Series A Preferred Stock, and (iii) warrants exercisable for 4,490,617 shares of Common Stock, each with an exercise price of \$11.50 ((i) through (iii) collectively, the "Purchased Securities", and such transactions, the "Equity Repurchase Transaction").
 The aggregate consideration for the Purchased Securities was (i) \$100,000,000 (the "DIP Amount"), which such amount is satisfied by the Company's assumption of the Debtors' outstanding obligations under the Senior DIP Facility (the "Oramed DIP Assumption"), (ii) a credit bid, on a dollar-for-dollar basis, pursuant to Section 363(k) of the Bankruptcy Code, in respect of any and all amounts of principal and accrued but unpaid interest outstanding, and any other obligations of the Debtors, in each case, under the Junior DIP Facility as of September 21, 2023 (the "Credit Bid Amount"), (iii) \$10,000,000 in cash (the "Cash Payment") and (iv) the assumption and assignment of certain obligations of Sorrento for legal fees and expenses in the approximate amount of \$12.25 million (the "Legal Fee Assumption" and, together with the DIP Amount, the Credit Bid Amount and the Cash Payment, the "Purchase Price").
-Following the sale of the Purchased Securities, Sorrento retained 1,917,210 shares of Common Stock in abeyance for the benefit of certain holders of warrants to purchase shares of common stock of Sorrento who may be entitled to receive shares of Common Stock by Sorrento.
+Following the sale of the Purchased Securities, Sorrento retained 1,917,210 shares of Common Stock in abeyance for the benefit of certain holders of warrants to purchase shares of common stock of Sorrento who may be entitled to receive shares of Common Stock pursuant to the terms of the applicable warrants as a result of the previously declared and announced dividend of shares of Common Stock by Sorrento.